 You can send running or cycling segments from your Garmin Connect account to your device.
 After a segment is saved to your device, you can race a segment, trying to match or exceed your personal record or other participants who have raced the segment.

-NOTE: When you download a course from your Garmin Connect account, all segments in the course are downloaded automatically.
+NOTE: When you download a course from your Garmin Connect account, you can download all of the available segments in the course.